stephperillo/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-In order to replace the umber of retirees from this group who were born between 1952 and 1955,
+In order to replace the number of retirees from this group who were born between 1952 and 1955,

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?